L4r1k/CitrixNetscalerAnalysis/README.md

 # [WIP] Citrix Analysis Notebook

-A jupyter notebook to aid in automating some of the analysis related to compromised Citrix hosts.
+A jupyter notebook to aid in automating some of the forensic analysis related to Citrix Netscaler hosts compromised via CVE-2019-19781.
+Not a be-all end-all solution, just there to help you get started.

 # Features